-Let us look into detail the features of Neewer 750II TTL Flash Speedlite with LCD Display for Nikon to understand what makes it so special:
+Let us look into detail the features of Neewer 750II TTL Flash Speedlite with LCD Display for Nikon to understand what makes it so unique:

 This flashlight is built to explore the world with innovation.
-With its big and clear LCD which allows users to precisely control brightness and also lets them change other settings with ease, this flash has won many hearts due to its ease of use.
+With its big and bright LCD, which allows users to precisely control brightness and also lets them change other settings with ease, this flash has won many hearts due to its ease of use.

 Not only that, its compatibility with many Nikon DSLRs such as D5000, D3000, D3100, D3200, P7100, D7000, D700, P7000 Series, D300, D200, D90, D600, D80, D70 Series, D60, D50, D41 Series has made it ideal for both amateurs and experienced photographers.

-It is both decently powered and fully featured just like SB-700 but you can buy six of Neewer 750II Speedlight at the price of one SB-700!
-So it exactly like the high-end models but cost way less!
+It is both decently powered and fully featured just like SB-700, but you can buy six of Neewer 750II Speedlight at the price of one SB-700!
+So it is exactly like the high-end models but cost way less!

-Coming on to its performance, it has a 58m Guide Number and supports TTL, M, Multi-flash mode which enable users to capture the intricate motion states.
+Coming on to its performance, it has a 58m Guide Number and supports TTL, M, Multi-flash mode, which enables users to capture the intricate motion states.

 The auto output makes it the flash with the most suitable brightness.
 It also features a flash duration of 1/3 to 1/2s.
 It can also be triggered wirelessly from 20–25m when shooting inside and 10–15m when shooting outside.

 It also supports front and back curtain synchronous so that users can get a fabulous shooting effect.
-Not only that, but it also supports Multi-flash lighting Application: S1/S2 lighting modes each with their normal menus which are very handy.
+Not only that, but it also promotes Multi-flash lighting Applications: S1/S2 lighting modes, each with their standard menus, which are very handy.

 It works well in both TTL and Manual modes.
-The performance is nice and the results always seem just about right.
+The performance is lovely, and the results always seem just about right.
 There is a minimal need for TTL compensation.

 This allows the provision of an accurate flashlight at every angle.
 Then this flash recycles full power level in about 2.5 seconds.
 The FV Lock and Rear Curtain Sync function also work well.
 Moreover, it comes with both wheel clamp and pins shoe lock for removing the flash safely.